Classic English macaroons: chewy, intensely almondy and with natural cracks and holes along the surface. Rustic but sublime!

 No excuses, no apologies – just seriously chocolately shortbreads!
 Continue reading ““Death by Chocolate” biscuits”

-A Snickers bar is one of my favourite chocolate bars and this is my homemade “cheat’s” take on a Snickers bar.
+A Snickers bar is one of my favourite chocolate bars: this is my “cheat’s take” on this.

 Chocolate, orange & ginger pots